joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.0.7 =

+* Bug fix: Case where events ending at midnight (AM) of current day were displayed
+* Bug fix: trim spaces from values earlier when parsing filter elements
+* Change: don't declare font-family in older stylesheets.

 = 3.0.6 =

 * Bug fix: Shortcode for locations forms always rendered as if in a group filter.